According to the Illinois Department of Public Health (IDPH)

 Every person entering any Perry facility will be required to wear a mask for the entire time in the building.
 Anyone without symptoms is required to wear a cloth mask.
 You may wear your own mask, or masks are available at the entrances of every Perry facility.
 Anyone with symptoms of COVID-19 or who has been exposed to a known COVID-positive is required to wear a surgical mask, which will be provided at the entrance by our screening staff.

-No, at this time, visitors are not allowed.
-However, a patient in need of support--physically or cognitively--may have one "Essential Support Person" accompany them to their appointment or visit them in the inpatient setting.
-This person must be at least 18 years old.
-All Essential Support Persons will be screened and are required to wear a mask during the visit or appointment.
+All visitors must be at least 18 years old.
+All visitors will be screened and required to wear a mask during the visit or appointment.

 Anyone under the age of 18 may only enter a Perry facility if they are the patient.
 Parents and guardians with an appointment should make arrangements for their children prior to the visit.